History of Honduras: Restoration of order (1925–1931)

 Fears of disturbances increased again in 1928 as the scheduled presidential elections approached.
 The ruling PNH nominated General Carías while the PLH, united again following the death of Policarpo Bonilla in 1926, nominated Vicente Mejía Colindres.
 To the surprise of most observers, both the campaign and the election were conducted with a minimum of violence and intimidation.
 Mejía Colindres won a decisive victory—obtaining 62,000 votes to 47,000 for Carías.
 Even more surprising was Carías's public acceptance of defeat and his urging of his supporters to accept the new government.

+Old presidential palace, finished in 1926.